Environmental impact of fashion: Slow fashion

 Slow fashion is a movement that seeks to oppose fast fashion, focusing on the production and sale of sustainable clothing created with eco-friendly materials.
 The movement encourages purchasing clothing from local sources as opposed to large brands, as these locally made pieces are often of a higher quality and will last longer than factory-made clothing, and will reduce pollution caused by the disposal of clothes.
 The slow fashion movement also challenges the ethical issues of fast fashion, such as the underpaying and overworking of factory workers, who often come from low-income countries.

 Deforestation and land use

 The fashion industry's demand for goods like leather contribute heavily to deforestation and land use changes especially in tropical regions.
-As deforestation contributes to biodiversity loss and climate change fixing the risk in the fashion supply chain is pivotal.
+As deforestation contributes to biodiversity loss and climate change, fixing the risk in the fashion supply chain is pivotal.
 Sustainable supply chain management with the importance of transparency is a possible solution.
 It focuses on traceability which makes sure of responsible sourcing which could help prevent the socio-environmental impacts coming with leather production.

 Leather production, especially bovine leather is linked to deforestation in places like Brazil, where they need to clear the land for large scale cattle ranching.
 This is part of a bigger issue of "deforestation risk" which requires clearing native vegetation for production.
-Sustainable supple chain management with the importance of transparency is a possible solution.
-It focuses on traceability with makes sure of responsible sourcing which could help prevent the socio-environmental impacts coming with leather production.